Passionate impressive action

 Not valid with other offers

-Wandering gipsies had once brought flamenco to the Spanish lands.
+Wandering gypsies had once brought flamenco to the Spanish lands.
 Mainly they were servants or mine workers and flamenco was their way to express emotions: pain and sorrow or passion.
-Spanish nobles enjoyed this type of singing and dancing, that’s how fist flamenco troops appeared.
-With today’s deal you can experience the passion of gipsies for only $12 at Spanish Guitar studio.
+Spanish nobles enjoyed this type of singing and dancing, that’s how fist flamenco troupes appeared.
+With today’s deal you can experience the passion of gypsies for only $12 at Spanish Guitar studio.

-At its very birth flamenco was nothing but the voice and the rhythm accompanied by clapping.
+At its very birth flamenco was nothing but the voice and the rhythm accentuated by clapping.
 Today, after the centuries of evolution, flamenco performances usually feature a group of dancing pairs in colorful vivid garments and an orchestra.
-Though in regular life an outfit, spanish guitar and castanets should be enough to become a true flamenco dancer.
+Though in regular life an outfit, Spanish guitar and castanets should be enough to become the true flamenco dancer.